nautes-labs/website/src/en/guide/user-guide/project.md

     }
 ```

-> If your account is a member of the GitLab group and has read permission to the `main` branch of the `default.project` repository, you can retrieve the list of projects.
+> If your account is a member of the GitLab group and has read permission to the `default.project` repository, you can list projects authorized for you.

 ## View Project Details (API)

-### Compose Project Details Request
+### Compose View Project Details Request

 Compose an API request example by API definition `Project_GetProject` and add the access token as a request header.